kyma-project/api-gateway/docs/user/custom-resources/apirule/04-60-apirule-migration.md

 ## Migration Procedure

 The migration procedure consists of the following steps, which are executed in a time-separated manner, with a one-minute delay between each step:
-1. The resource owner updates the APIRule to version `v2alpha1`.
+1. As the resource owner, you must update the APIRule to version `v2alpha1`.
 As an immediate result, new Istio Authorization Policy and Istio Authentication Policy resources are created.
-2. To retain APIRule V1 CORS configuration, the resource owner needs to update the APIRule with the CORS configuration.
+2. To retain the APIRule `v1` CORS configuration, update the APIRule with the CORS configuration.
-3. To retain APIRule V1 internal traffic policy, Apply the following AuthorizationPolicy.
-Remember to change selector label to the one pointing to the target workload:
+3. To retain APIRule `v1` internal traffic policy, apply the following AuthorizationPolicy.
+Remember to change the selector label to the one pointing to the target workload:
     ```yaml
     apiVersion: security.istio.io/v1
     kind: AuthorizationPolicy